 Logic and Computation helps prepare you for a wide range of careers.
 This is because people’s dependence on computing and computing services is increasing and diversifying.
-Businesses, information technology, tertiary institutions and computing industries all need experts with sharp analytical, programming, creative thinking and communication skills.
+Businesses, tertiary institutions and computing industries all need experts with sharp analytical, programming, creative thinking and communication skills.

 Jobs related to Logic and Computation